-Developing countries are expected to undergo massive urban expansion to accommodate two billion more people by 2050 (Glaeser and Henderson, 2017).
+Developing countries are expected to undergo massive urban expansion to accommodate two billion more people by 2050 (UN-Habitat, 2022).
 Central to this transformation is the allocation of land, an increasingly scarce resource.
 This process is complicated by weak property rights and the ensuing politically-charged debate around clearing and redeveloping slums, which host one billion people globally (United Nations, 2020).
-Yet, there is limited quantitative evidence on this issue due to a lack of data and endogeneity challenges associated with studying slums (Field and Kremer, 2008).
+Yet, there is limited quantitative evidence due to a lack of data and endogeneity challenges associated with studying slums (Field and Kremer, 2008).

-We fill this gap by investigating slum upgrading, an increasingly important policy implemented in many cities.1 The 1969-1984 Kampung Improvement Program (KIP)2 provided basic public goods and a verbal non-eviction guarantee to 5 million slum dwellers in the city of Jakarta, Indonesia.
-Upgrades can be a cost-effective way to improve the well-being of many residents, as documented for KIP (World Bank, 1995).
-However, there are concerns over foregone opportunity costs of land use from preserving slums at the expense of formal developments.
+We fill this gap by investigating slum upgrading, a popular policy implemented in many cities.
+The 1969-1984 Kampung Improvement Program (KIP)2 provided basic public goods and a verbal non-eviction guarantee to 5 million slum dwellers in the city of Jakarta, Indonesia.
+Upgrades can be a cost-effective way to improve the well-being of many residents without displacing them.
+However, policy makers are concerned that upgrading can make slums persist longer than they otherwise would.
+This can entail significant opportunity costs, especially as cities expand and slums occupy centrally located land (Henderson et al., 2020).

-This paper deepens our understanding of slum upgrading and the spatial misallocation of land as cities grow out of informality.
-Our first contribution is to provide novel long-term causal impacts of KIP.
-Second, we assemble a uniquely rich dataset to capture prices, quantities, and quality in formal and informal housing markets, by combining administrative data and an innovative photographic survey.
-While KIP planners targeted slums in worse conditions in the 1960's, we address program selection bias using our rich data to implement credible research designs.
-Third, we develop a spatial equilibrium model to quantitatively assess where the welfare gains from KIP are the largest and how to minimize losses to residents who are displaced.
+This paper deepens our understanding of slum upgrading and the spatial misallocation of land.
+Our first contribution is to provide long-term causal impacts of KIP, as modern Jakarta grows out of informality.
+Second, we combine administrative data and an innovative photographic survey of formal and informal housing markets.
+While KIP planners targeted slums in worse conditions in the 1960's, we address program selection bias using credible research designs.
+Third, we integrate our reduced-form estimates with a spatial equilibrium model to characterize the welfare implications of slum upgrading, highlighting that the opportunity costs from upgrading and preserving slums are concentrated in central areas.

-Our research designs center around high-resolution policy maps and granular outcomes from 2015 assessed land values, building heights, and informality from our photos.
+Our research designs leverage high-resolution policy maps and outcomes from 2015, including assessed land values, building heights, and informality from our photos.
 We begin with a comprehensive sample spanning the entire city and compare KIP and non-KIP locations within the same hamlet (comparable to U.S. census block groups).
-The average KIP effects are -11 log points for land values, -7 percentage points (p.p.) for the likelihood of having tall buildings (more than 3 floors), -9 log points for number of floors in a building.
-Second, we restrict the sample to historical kampungs that existed before KIP and compare treated ones with those that were not, within the same locality (comparable to U.S. census tracts).
+Our second specification restricts the sample to historical kampungs that existed before KIP and compares treated ones with those that were not, within the same locality (comparable to U.S. census tracts).
 Finally, we employ a boundary discontinuity design within 200 meters of KIP boundaries.
-The identifying assumption is that unobserved neighborhood quality is comparable across KIP boundaries, conditional on our controls and fixed effects.
+The identifying assumption is that unobserved quality is comparable across KIP boundaries, conditional on our controls and fixed effects.

-1Slum upgrading programs have been recently announced in India and in Indonesia (World Bank, 2018, Government of India, 2016).
+1Slum upgrading programs have been recently implemented in India and in Indonesia (World Bank, 2018, Government of India, 2016).
 Other similar programs include the Favela-Barrio project in Brazil, the PRIMED project in Colombia, and programs in Bangladesh, Tanzania, Kenya, and Ghana (UN Habitat, 2011, World Bank, 2017, UN Habitat, 2017).

-$^{^{2}}$ Kampung is a colloquial term used in Indonesia to describe traditional (rural and urban) villages.
+2Kampung is a colloquial term used in Indonesia to describe traditional (rural and urban) villages.
 Unless stated otherwise, we will use the terms slums, informal settlements, and kampungs interchangeably.